 Control arms: Control arms work to make the motion of the wheels in line with the body of the car.
 Every 90,000 to 100,000 miles, the control arms can wear out, or hitting a pothole can make the control arms bend.
 If you notice your tires wear improperly, take your vehicle to Little Garage to make sure your control arms are in good condition.

-Whether your vehicle is a Acura, Chevrolet, Dodge, Ford, or any other make, eventually your suspension may need to be looked at by a technician.
+Whether you're interested in your Acura, Chevrolet, Dodge, Ford, or any other make, eventually your suspension may need to be looked at by a technician.
 If you need to get your suspension repaired, come to Little Garage where our Reliable technicians can take a look at your suspension.
 Reasons You Should Do Business With Us:

 For reliable suspension repairs, visit Little Garage in Salt Lake City, UT.
 Call us today or use our convenient online form to book your visit!